 A few other secrets include whisking the eggs just before you add them to the pan, mixing them until they are completely combined and the same color all throughout, and adding the seasoning right at the end of cooking!

-I hope your family loves this recipe!
+I hope your family loves this recipe for scrambled eggs with zucchini!
 If you make it, be sure to take a picture and tag me on Instagram with @ashcroftfamilytable and use the hashtag #ashcroftfamilytable!

 And if you’d like to get a 4-week meal plan featuring my recipes, just enter your email in the form above and you’ll get it straight to your inbox!